kushaldas/pym/docs/modules.rst

 You can find the name of the module by accessing the *__name__* variable.
 It is a global variable.

 Now we are going to see how modules work.
 Create a file called bars.py.
-Content of the file is given bellow.
+Content of the file is given below.

 ::